Unveiling optical signatures of outflows in accreting white dwarfs: Discussion

 Another interesting aspect to consider is the geometry of the wind.
-Given that P-Cygni profiles have been preferentially observed in low-inclination systems, it has been traditionally assumed that AWD winds are bipolar \citep[e.g.][]{Honeycutt1986,Drew1987}.
+Given that P-Cygni profiles have been preferentially observed in low-inclination systems \citep[see, however,][]{Inight2022}, it is traditionally assumed that AWD winds are bipolar \citep[e.g.][]{Honeycutt1986,Drew1987}.
 In agreement with this, the systems in our sample are thought to have relatively low orbital inclinations (see Table \ref{sample}).
 However, most of the optical wind detections in XRBs come from high-inclination systems, although there is a growing number of systems that show winds at lower inclinations (see \citealt{Panizo-Espinar2021, Panizo-Espinar2022}).
-From the above, it seems clear that more observations of winds in both AWDs and XRBs are needed to properly understand their geometries as well as to constrain the mechanism(s) behind these outflows.
+Following on from the above, it seems clear that more observations of winds in both AWDs and XRBs are needed to properly understand their geometries as well as to constrain the mechanism(s) behind these outflows.

-In light of the above, hydro-dynamical modelling of line-driven winds in CVs has provided some additional insights on the geometry of disc winds. \citet{Proga1998} found that the outflow geometry might be regulated by the geometry of the radiation field.
-If the disc luminosity dominates the radiation field, a polar wind geometry would be favoured.
+Also, hydrodynamical modelling of line-driven winds in CVs has provided some additional insights into the geometry of disc winds. \citet{Proga1998} found that the outflow geometry might be regulated by the geometry of the radiation field.
+If the disc luminosity were to dominate the radiation field, a polar wind geometry would be favoured.
 However, if the radiation comes mainly from the compact star, the wind would be more equatorial.
-In addition, it is worth noting that a number of numerical simulations were able to (roughly) reproduce the spectra of high-inclination AWDs by considering biconical outflow geometries (\citealt{Knigge1997,Noebauer2010,Matthews2015}).
+In addition, it is worth noting that a number of numerical simulations were able to (roughly) reproduce the spectra of high-inclination AWDs by considering biconical outflow geometries (\citealt{Knigge1997,Noebauer2010,Matthews2015,Inight2022}).